What We Like About ConvertKit?

 For your email marketing, Infusionsoft also provide simple form and landing page builders.
 Infusionsoft also has over 230 integrations which allow you to connect other services to it.

-Infusionsoft offer more robust reporting through its Goal Completion and Campaign Contacts reports.
+Infusionsoft offers more robust reporting through its Goal Completion and Campaign Contacts reports.
 These reports give you access to insights like web form activity, landing page performance, reach, and overall campaign performance.

 If you have a business and a team that rakes in hundreds of thousands of dollars, you may find Infusionsoft a worthwhile investment.